Emergency braking using stereo video

 Expanding the reach of image processing

 Basic computer vision algorithms not only form the basis for automated driving but are also used in other applications, such as surveillance and robotics.
-The Computer Vision Research Lab in Hildesheim, Germany coordinates research and advanced development for new applications among the relevant working groups.
+The Computer Vision Research Lab in Hildesheim, Germany coordinates research and advance development for new applications among the relevant working groups.

-The development of the stereo video camera is a prime example of how Bosch Corporate Research works closely with the divisions to help create a successful product.
+The development of the stereo video camera is a prime example of how Bosch Research works closely with the divisions to help create a successful product.

 Stereoscopic imaging technology from Bosch is on the road today, preventing injuries from rear-end collisions.
 Research is being done to expand its use to other fields, like robotics.